Fiction and

 You

-thinking of this kind seem to me to suffer from the same problem I have
+me to suffer from the same problem I have identified in the analytic

-Once again, we see an attempt to yoke
+again, we see an attempt to yoke fictional literature to a reality

-fictional literature to a reality which is not its essential concern –
+which is not its essential concern – in this case, a reality which, as

-case, a reality which, as I argued earlier in my discussion of
+I argued earlier in my discussion of Stendhal, is, as a matter of

 unbridgeable gulf – an ‘irretrievable disproportion’.

-debate seeks to link fiction to a semi-scientific reality, a reality
+the debate seeks to link fiction to

-the impersonal, publicly demonstrable fact.
+publicly demonstrable fact.
 Large

-areas of continental aesthetics, I would argue,
+continental aesthetics, I would argue, attempt to link literature to a

-the world of the single individual.
+world of the single individual.

 One

-it is crucial in my view to recognise that the
+paper.
+Firstly, it is crucial in my

-‘the real world’ etc must not be left in a conceptual limbo and waved
+be left in a conceptual limbo and waved away with cursory phrases such

-nature of the reality to which literature is addressed needs to be
+nature of the reality to which literature is addressed needs

-and defined.
-It needs to be given the
+analysed and defined.
+It needs to

-equation.
-Secondly, I believe we need to
+believe we need to

 recognise clearly that the reality to which literature – and all art –